Emergency Evaluation and Action Committee Policy and Procedures

 B. Evaluation of Applicant's Condition/Administrative Referral of Student to Campus Health Services

-The Committee may, in its discretion, have an applicant's present condition evaluated, at University expense, by a mental health professional of the Committee's choice or may administratively refer a student for evaluation by the University's Counseling and Wellness Services Office.
+The Committee may, in its discretion, have an applicant's present condition evaluated, at University expense, by a mental health professional of the Committee's choice or may administratively refer a student for evaluation by the University's Counseling and Psychological Services.
 In either situation the applicant or student in question will be put on notice that the results of the evaluation will be communicated to the Committee and will not be protected by medical privilege.
 The Committee will not be bound by the opinions and recommendations contained in such an evaluation.
 The Committee may also consider opinions and recommendations offered by a mental health professional retained by the applicant or student, at that person's expense but will not be bound by those opinions or recommendations.

 C. Available Committee Actions